-Yolanda Virué Lapuente, an occupational therapist with clinical experience in the management of adults with Multiple Sclerosis, shows us in this article what the most effective interventions can be, with greater adherence and optimal duration, with the use of new technologies applied to cognitive functions in patients with multiple sclerosis.
+Yolanda Virué Lapuente, an occupational therapist with clinical experience in managing adults with Multiple Sclerosis, shows us in this article which interventions may be the most effective, with greater adherence and optimal duration, using new technologies applied to cognitive functions in patients with multiple sclerosis.

 What is multiple sclerosis?

-Although multiple hypotheses have been considered, the cause of the disease is not known with certainty.
-Attempts have been made to look for the origin of the causes and development of this disease in environmental factors, viral factors, genetic basis and immunological factors, without yet finding a clear and objective answer.
+Although multiple hypotheses have been proposed, the cause of the disease is not known with certainty.
+Attempts have been made to find the origin of the causes and development of this disease in environmental factors, viral factors, genetic background and immunological factors, without yet finding a clear and objective answer.

-Demyelination affects multiple locations of the central nervous system, leaving plaques of sclerosis in the white matter, hence the name multiple sclerosis.
-This demyelination process produces an alteration in the jumping conduction of the myelinated pathways, slowing and even blocking the conduction of the nerve impulse.
+Demyelination affects multiple locations in the central nervous system, leaving sclerosis plaques in the white matter, hence the name multiple sclerosis.
+This demyelination process produces an alteration in the saltatory conduction of myelinated pathways, slowing and even blocking the conduction of the nerve impulse.

 Epidemiology

 The most recent prevalence studies indicate that the detection of multiple sclerosis has increased considerably worldwide in recent decades.
-In United States, multiple sclerosis affects about 1.000.000 people, being a region with a medium-high prevalence of the disease throughout its geography.
-In Europe the figure is around 770,000 and, in the world, it is estimated that some 2,500,000 people suffer from it.
+In Spain multiple sclerosis affects around 55,000 people, being a region of medium-high prevalence of the disease across its territory.
+In Europe the figure is around 770,000 and, worldwide, it is estimated that about 2,500,000 people suffer from it.
 Multiple sclerosis is the most common non-traumatic disabling neurological disorder in young adults.
-Its onset occurs at a young age, around 30 years of age, affecting mostly women in a proportion of three out of four people.
+Its onset occurs at young ages, around 30 years old, predominantly affecting women in a ratio of three out of four people.

 Clinical forms

-Multiple sclerosis is usually classified on the basis of its course, with three types being described:
+Multiple sclerosis is usually classified based on its course, with three types described:

-- Recurrent-remitting (RR), which is the most common, appearing in 85% of cases.
-Symptoms appear within hours or a few days and after total or partial remission, the patient remains without further clinical manifestations for a variable period that may last months or years.
-Subsequently, the patient relapses and this process is repeated successively.
+- Recurrent-remitting (RR), which is the most frequent, occurs in 85% of cases.
+Symptoms appear within hours or a few days and after a total or partial remission, the patient remains without further clinical manifestations for a variable period that may last months or years.
+Subsequently they relapse again, this process repeating successively.

-- Primarily progressive (PP), which appears in 15% of patients, means that the disease progresses without flare-ups from the onset with temporary stabilizations and improvements, but disability continues to worsen gradually over time.
+- Primary progressive (PP), which occurs in 15% of patients, means that the disease advances without relapses from the onset with stabilizations and temporary improvements, but disability continues to worsen gradually over time.

-- Secondary progressive (SP), which appears in 10% of patients, initially manifests as relapsing-remitting and then progresses slowly and progressively.
-It is more frequent above the age of 40 years.
+- Secondary progressive (SP), which occurs in 10% of patients, initially presents as relapsing-remitting and subsequently evolves slowly and progressively.
+It is more common above the age of 40.

-And the isolated clinical syndrome, which does not yet meet the requirements to be considered as a diagnosis of multiple sclerosis and is therefore not considered by some as a type.
+And the clinically isolated syndrome, which does not yet meet the criteria to be considered a diagnosis of multiple sclerosis and therefore some do not consider it a type.
 It refers to a first episode of neurological symptoms caused by inflammation and demyelination in the central nervous system, with complete or partial recovery.

 Functional implications

-Multiple sclerosis, when affecting any part of the central nervous system, causes multiple symptoms in the neurological sphere.
-Its course is usually fluctuating, but without treatment, it usually leads to varying degrees of disability, which in a high percentage of cases makes it impossible to carry out normal or usual activities of daily living.
-Moreover, if we take into account the age at which it arises, its impact is very significant from a personal, family and social point of view, interfering in their vital development and altering their plans in the most active phase of their lives.
+Multiple sclerosis, by affecting any part of the central nervous system, causes multiple symptoms in the neurological sphere.
+Its course is usually fluctuating, but without treatment it typically leads to varying degrees of disability, which in a high percentage of cases prevents the normal or habitual performance of activities of daily living.
+In addition, considering the age at which it appears makes its impact very significant from a personal, family and social point of view, interfering with life development and altering plans during the most active phase of people’s lives.

-Numerous studies affirm that cognitive impairment is present in 40 to 70% of patients with multiple sclerosis, affecting the speed of information processing, attention, memory and executive functions.
-And although the chronic phases of the disease are more frequently associated with cognitive impairment, some recent studies have shown that this impairment may be detectable from the onset of the disease.
+Numerous studies report that cognitive impairment is present in 40 to 70% of patients with multiple sclerosis, affecting processing speed, attention, memory and executive functions.
+And although the chronic phases of the disease are more frequently associated with cognitive impairment, some recent studies have shown that this impairment can be detectable from the onset of the disease.

-All these alterations in cognitive functions in patients have a major impact on their occupations, such as activities of daily living, and can have a significant impact on employment and quality of life, depending on the condition and stage of the disease.
+All these alterations of cognitive functions in patients significantly affect their occupations, such as activities of daily living, potentially having a significant impact on employment and quality of life, depending on the impairment and the state of the disease.

-Some of the activities of daily living in which patients with multiple sclerosis may have difficulties are the selection of clothing appropriate to the climate, knowing how to place the necessary utensils for hygiene or following the appropriate steps to properly perform the transfer from the wheelchair to the bed, among others.
-In the instrumental activities of daily living, difficulties are encountered in adapting the speed of the electric wheelchair to the conditions of the environment, calculating the return of money in a purchase, etc. In the area of work, they may present problems in the active search for employment.
+Some activities of daily living in which patients with multiple sclerosis may experience difficulties include selecting clothing appropriate for the weather, knowing where to place the utensils needed for hygiene or following the appropriate steps to properly transfer from the wheelchair to the bed, among others.
+In instrumental activities of daily living, there are difficulties in adjusting the speed of the electric wheelchair to environmental conditions, calculating change when making a purchase, etc. In the work area they may have problems in actively searching for employment.

 Types of intervention using new technologies

-Most of the intervention strategies addressed in many studies are through video games and computers at home, stimulating cognitive functions such as working memory, attention, processing speed and visuospatial skills, showing a very high adherence to treatment (over 90%) and improvements in the cognitive functions studied.
+Most of the intervention strategies addressed in many studies are through video games and home-based computers stimulating cognitive functions such as working memory, attention, processing speed and visuospatial skills, showing very high treatment adherence (more than 90%) and improvements in the cognitive functions studied.

-- Video games: we found interventions that generally used tablets and video game consoles with which participants played video games controlled in real time and which were adapted to the level of each participant to provide a challenge at all times.
+- Video games: we find interventions in which they generally used tablets and video game consoles with which participants played video games controlled in real time and which adapted to each participant’s level so that it posed a challenge at all times.
 As in De Giglio’s study with the Italian version of Nintendo’s Dr. Kawashima’s Brain Training.

-- Computer: at home, providing also all the necessary accessories and assistance from a technician in order to solve possible problems or incidents.
-The games were visually attractive, with a brief instruction at the beginning of each exercise, adaptive and adjustable in difficulty according to the participant’s improvement.
+- Computer: at home, also providing all the necessary accessories and assistance from a technician in order to resolve possible problems or incidents.
+They were visually attractive games, with a brief instruction at the beginning of each exercise, adaptive and adjustable in difficulty depending on the participant’s improvement.

 Conclusions

-This article aims to bring together the different resources and tools that have been used in different studies and that have studied their effects for the different professionals who, on a daily basis, are dedicated to the rehabilitation of patients with multiple sclerosis.
-The aim is to offer them more innovative options, based on new technologies, so that they can apply them when carrying out their treatments, taking advantage of everything they have to offer.
+This article aims to bring together the different resources and tools that have been used in various studies and that have examined their effects for the different professionals who, in their daily work, are dedicated to the rehabilitation of patients with multiple sclerosis.
+The purpose is to offer them more innovative options, based on new technologies, so that they can apply them when carrying out their treatments, taking advantage of everything these can offer.

-We are at a time when new lines of treatment for patients with multiple sclerosis are appearing with force, which take advantage of new technologies not only to address the symptoms but also to overcome barriers often of distance, availability or cost for the patient, allowing them to receive treatment in a much simpler way.
-In addition, it is important to consider how the type of treatment, because of the medium in which it is treated, with a computer, a video console, etc., is perceived by the patient as a game that achieves greater motivation and adherence to treatment.
+We are at a moment in which new lines of treatments for patients with multiple sclerosis are emerging strongly, which take advantage of new technologies not only to address symptoms but also to overcome barriers often related to distance, availability or cost to the patient, which allow them to receive treatment in a much simpler way.
+In addition, it is important to consider how the type of treatment, by the medium in which it is delivered, with a computer, a video game console, etc., is perceived by the patient as a game that achieves greater motivation and adherence to treatment.

-In view of the above, the results show a more significant improvement in the treatments that included the use of video and computer games with exercises that were progressively adapted to the improvement perceived by the patient.
+Because of all the above, the results show a more significant improvement in treatments that included the use of video games and computers with exercises that progressively adapted to the improvement perceived by the patient.

-This type of treatment also coincides with the fact that they are the most adhered to by the patient because they are considered more attractive, more personalized and adapted to his or her needs.
+This type of treatment also corresponds to those that show greater adherence by patients because they are considered more attractive, more personalized and adapted to their needs.

-Regarding the optimal duration of the treatment with the aim of being able to detect significant improvements derived from it, all the treatments studied have a duration of between six and twelve weeks, eight weeks being the most recurrent and understood to be sufficient time to be able to appreciate these improvements.
+Regarding the optimal duration of treatment with the aim of being able to detect significant improvements derived from it, all the treatments studied have a duration of between six and twelve weeks, with eight weeks being the most recurrent time and understood to be sufficient to appreciate those improvements.

 Bibliography